Design of quantum optical experiments with logic artificial intelligence: Discussion and conclusions

 The experimental preparation of quantum states is a key feature in the quantum technologies era.
-Quantum computing paradigms such as measurement-based quantum computation \cite{raussendorf2003measurement} relies on the initial optimal preparation of highly entangled states.
-Some quantum machine learning algorithms require the encoding of arbitrary data into the amplitudes of a general quantum states \cite{PhysRevA.94.022342}, including those early proposals that solve system of linear equations \cite{PhysRevLett.103.150502}.
-Besides these state preparation applications, the power of the graph representation introduced in \cite{krenn2020conceptual} can also be extended to general quantum operations and quantum circuit design.
-Although a fully-programmable quantum computer can theoretically prepare any state or perform any unitary operation, not all hardware implementation have direct access to all of the required quantum gates.
-In this context, providing alternative representations and algorithms based on them, will prove valuable in the coming years.
+Quantum computing paradigms such as measurement-based quantum computation \cite{raussendorf2003measurement} rely on the initial optimal preparation of highly entangled states.
+Some quantum machine learning algorithms require the encoding of arbitrary data into the amplitudes of a general quantum state \cite{PhysRevA.94.022342}, including those early proposals that solve a system of linear equations \cite{PhysRevLett.103.150502}.
+Besides these state preparation applications, the power of the graph representation introduced in \cite{krenn2020conceptual} can also be extended to general quantum operations and quantum circuit design that lead to novel ways to construct, for instance, multilevel multiphotonic experiments \cite{wang2018multidimensional,PhysRevLett.126.230504}, whether integrated \cite{PhysRevLett.123.250503,wang2020integrated} or in bulk optics \cite{PhysRevX.5.041015,PhysRevLett.123.250503,zhong2020quantum}.
+Although a fully-programmable quantum computer can theoretically prepare any state or perform any unitary operation, not all hardware implementations have direct access to all of the required quantum gates.
+In this context, providing alternative representations and algorithms based on them will prove valuable in the coming years.
+Another impactful application of SAT solvers in this context would be the search for limits on success probabilities for quantum state generation or quantum transformations, for instance, those resource states used in quantum computing paradigms such as fusion-based quantum computation \cite{bartolucci2021fusion}.
+This feat will require handling probabilities (or fractions) suitably as logical clauses.

 Although current SAT solvers are extremely efficient and capable of dealing with thousands of literals and clauses, it is worth noting the efforts of quantum and quantum-inspired approaches to solve classical satisfiability problems.
 In particular, a quantum computing paradigm such as quantum annealing \cite{battaglia2005optimization,su2016quantum} is especially suitable to map classical logical clauses into a quantum Hamiltonian and obtain the solution by adiabatically preparing its ground state.
 Digital quantum computations can also be programmed to prepare these ground states, even in near-term quantum devices \cite{leporati2007three,farhi2014quantum}.
 Moreover, quantum-inspired classical techniques such as tensor networks can also be applied to solve SAT problems \cite{garcia2012exact}.